 For a shorter version, road trippers can instead drive from New Orleans to Memphis and experience many of the same attractions.

 19. Seward Highway

 A Wild Road Trip in the USA’s Most Wild State

 - Best Part: The Kenai Fjords

 Choosing between this and the George Parks Highway is a tough call.
-The option of seeing the monstrous Denali is possible with the latter and that alone should be enough to entice people.
-But overall, the Seward Highway is probably the best Alaskan road trip.
+The option of seeing the monstrous Denali is possible with the latter, and that alone should be enough to entice people.
+But overall, the Seward Highway is probably the best road trip in Alaska.

 Why is the Seward Highway great?
 Well, it’s not too long, not too far away from civilization, and it offers a little bit of everything.
 The drive itself is remarkable as you’ll be afforded views of both the Chugach Mountains and the rugged Alaskan coastline at the same time, plus a bear or two (or more) as well.

 For those very adventurous folk, the Kenai Peninsula offers more than just road thrills.
 Kayaking in the fjords among the glaciers is available as is hiking in the Kenai Mountains.
 Just remember: if you do decide to go off into the wilderness, don’t forget to exhibit the usual bear safety.

 - States: Maine

 - Total Distance: 27 miles